What is competence?

 A range of HSE guidance, including information that will help you to understand the competence required to work in specific industries or work environments, can be found here - industry-specific guidance.

-Information on the competence required for different industries and work activities can also be found at the National Occupational Standards website or at the Alliance of Sector Skills Councils website.
+Information on the competence required for different industries and work activities can also be found at the National Occupational Standards website or at the Federation for Industry Sector Skills and Standards (previously known as the Alliance of Sector Skills Councils) which is the designated Certifying Authority for Apprenticeships in England..